stonepros/stone/doc/stonefs/mount-using-kernel-driver.rst

 ``secretfile`` options are not specified then the mount helper will attempt to find a secret for the given ``name`` in one of the configured keyrings.

-See `User Management`_ for details on CephX user management and mount.ceph_ manual for more options it can take.
+See `User Management`_ for details on StoneX user management and mount.ceph_ manual for more options it can take.
 For troubleshooting, see :ref:`kernel_mount_debugging`.

 .. _fstab: ../fstab/#kernel-driver
-.. _Mount CephFS\: Prerequisites: ../mount-prerequisites
+.. _Mount StoneFS\: Prerequisites: ../mount-prerequisites
 .. _mount.ceph: ../../man/8/mount.ceph/
 .. _User Management: ../../rados/operations/user-management/